aksy2512/sysprac23-1/README.md

 7. Entrypoint : Run `python3 app.py`
 8. This will start a flask webserver on port 5000.
 You can open the website in your browser at `http://localhost:5000/`

-## Working with audio files:
+## Addition support for APIs:
-1. Install ffpmeg on your local system
+1. Install `ffpmeg` for Audio conversion.
+Use `sudo apt install ffmpeg` to install it on Ubuntu
-2. Use `sudo apt install ffmpeg` to install it on Ubuntu
+2. Install `wkhtmltopdf` for HTML conversion.
+Use `sudo apt-get install wkhtmltopdf` to install it on Ubuntu

 ## Docker
 1. sudo docker build -t sysprac .